slivingston/misc/README.txt

-Copyright (C) 2008-2010.
+Copyright (C) 2008-2011.
 Scott Livingston  <slivingston@caltech.edu>

-Everything in this directory, unless noted otherwise is released under the GNU General Public License, version 3 (or "GNU GPLv3").
-A copy is included in the file GPLv3.txt in this repository.
-The FSF's website for the license is http://www.gnu.org/licenses/gpl.html
+Everything in this directory, unless noted otherwise is released under the Lesser GNU General Public License, version 3 (or "GNU LGPLv3").
+A copy is included in the file LICENSE.txt in this repository.
+The FSF's website for the license is http://www.gnu.org/licenses/lgpl.html

 Here you will find sundry code, some of which is referenced on my website,